 - Identify the outputs in your SIPOC template.
 Outputs can be anything ranging from services, products, or information.

 - Determine the customers.
-Write on your SIPOC diagram the people who'll receive the outputs or those that will benefit from the process.
+Write on your SIPOC diagram the people who'll receive the outputs or those who will benefit from the process.

 - Identify the inputs.
 You can write the resources needed for the process to function accordingly.